Unity-Technologies/com.unity.perception/README.md

 Get your local Perception workspace up and running quickly.
 Recommended for users with prior Unity experience.

 **[Perception Tutorial](com.unity.perception/Documentation~/Tutorial/TUTORIAL.md)**
-Detailed instructions covering all the important steps from installing Unity Editor, to creating your first Perception project, building a randomized Scene, and generating large-scale synthetic datasets by leveraging the power of Unity Simulation.
+Detailed instructions covering all the important steps from installing Unity Editor, to creating your first computer vision data generation project, building a randomized Scene, and generating large-scale synthetic datasets by leveraging the power of Unity Simulation.
 No prior Unity experience required.

 ## Documentation
-In-depth documentation on inidividual components of the package.
+In-depth documentation on individual components of the package.

 |Feature|Description|
 |---|---|